tf2pickup-pl/docs.tf2pickup.pl/docs/reverse-proxy-deployment.md

 # ln -s /etc/nginx/sites-available/tf2pickup.de /etc/nginx/sites-enabled/tf2pickup.de
 ```

 When that is done, nginx should use these configs.
 Execute `nginx -t` in order to check if all configuration files are valid.
-You should expect that output:
+You should expect the following output:

 ```sh
 # nginx -t